Medical Policy: 08.01.22

 - Non-healing fractures

-The use of mesenchymal stem cells (MSCs) for orthopedic conditions is an active area of research.
-Despite continued research into the methods of harvesting and delivering treatment, there are uncertainties regarding the optimal source of cells and the delivery method.
-Current available evidence on procedures using autologous bone marrow derived MSCs for orthopedic indications in humans consist of a few small randomized and nonrandomized comparative trials with insufficient data to evaluate health outcomes.
-Comparative prospective randomized clinical trials are needed to adequately compare MSC based therapies to standard treatment modalities.
-In addition, expanded MSCs for orthopedic applications are not Food and Drug Administration (FDA) approved (concentrated autologous MSCs do not require FDA approval).
-Due to the lack of evidence that clinical outcomes are improved and the lack of regulatory approval, use of stem cells for orthopedic applications is considered investigational.
+The evidence for stem cell therapy in individuals who have various orthopedic conditions (cartilage defects, meniscectomy, spinal fusion procedures, osteonecrosis) includes small randomized controlled trials and nonrandomized comparative trials.
+Relevant outcomes are symptoms, morbid events, functions outcomes, quality of life, and treatment-related morbidity.
+Use of MSCs for orthopedic conditions is an active area of research.
+Despite continued research into methods of harvesting and delivering treatment, there are uncertainties regarding the optimal source of cells and the delivery method.
+Studies have included MSCS from bone marrow, adipose tissue, peripheral blood, and synovial tissue.
+The largest body of evidence is on the use of autologous MSCs, either concentrated or expanded in culture, for cartilage repair.
+This evidence includes small randomized and nonrandomized comparative trials with insufficient data to evaluate health outcomes.
+In addition, expanded MSCs for orthopedic applications are not U.S. Food and Drug Administration (FDA) approved (concentrated autologous MSCs do not require FDA approval).
+Overall, there is lack of evidence that clinical outcomes are improved.
+The evidence is insufficient to determine the effects of the technology on health outcomes.

 Mesenchymal Stem Cells (MSCs) with Demineralized Bone Matrix (DBM)